SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 ###### Process Types

 Stable processes can be divided into 2 types.
+Based on the type, different methodologies of analysis are used to extend the path.

 Expected
 :	both the structure and triggers should exist.

 	For instance, in the process of powering a machine, both the structure (the machine) and trigger (electricity) should exist.

+	Because components of a system should be here, we localize the problematic component to an atomic level, from which we reason its causing process.

 Unexpected
-:	either the structure or trigger should not exist.
+:	Some components of the system should not exist.

 	In the process of germs consuming foods, the structure (germs and foods) should not exist.
 In another process of oomd killing chrome, the structure (oomd and chrome) should be there, but the condition to kill chrome in oomd's policies (when chrome's memory usage exceeds 60% of all memory) should not be met.

+	For this type, we find all components that should not exist, and then reason back from each of these components individually.

 ##### Human Rules

 Human rules means human thoughts controlling behaviors.
 For instance, "If my laptop has no response, then I restart it." and "If I want to compare two things, then I put them side by side." are human rules.